There are five levels of consensus moderation used at Griffith University:

 To identify the consensus moderation practices (processes) you use, or expect to use, in this course; please select one or more of the check boxes at each level in the relevant section of the course profile.
 The information you provide is then collated to provide a report on overall university practices in moderation of assessment.

-This information will no longer be copied across from the previous offering of this course.
+This information is not copied across from the previous offering of this course.
 You will be unable to change the status of the profile from draft to submitted until this section has been completed.

 If you do not expect to undertake any consensus moderation at a particular level, tick the last box of “None”.